 ICE has adopted common sense policies that ensure our immigration laws are enforced in a way that best enhances public safety, border security and the integrity of the immigration system.

 DHS uses biometrics to help secure our borders and transportation.

 Young people who were brought to the United States as children and who meet several key criteria will be considered for temporary relief from removal from the country or from being placed in removal proceedings.

-Written testimony of DHS Secretary Jeh Johnson for a House Committee on Homeland Security hearing titled “The Secretary’s Vision for the Future – Challenges and Priorities”
+Written testimony of DHS Secretary Jeh Johnson for a House Appropriations Subcommittee on Homeland Security hearing on the President’s FY 2016 budget request for the Department of Homeland Security

 Written testimony of ICE Director for a House Committee on Oversight & Government Reform hearing titled “A Review of the DHS’ Policies and Procedures for the Apprehension, Detention, and Release of Non-Citizens Unlawfully Present in the U.S. (Part II)”